 - ENGL 0583 - Issues in Rhetoric and Composition

 - 12 additional credits in 600-level Literature Courses Including:*1 600-level course in American Literature*1 600-level course in British Literature*1 500-level or 600-level course in Diverse Literature*1 600-level course in Literature

 B. Capstone 4 Credits

 - ENGL 0647 - Research Folio/Capstone Experience

 Students must have passed the MTEL English subject area exam and have a minimum GPA of 3.0 in English graduate classes before beginning the practicum.
-Students seeking licensure for English at the middle school level must also take EDUC 0321 The Middle School and its Students.
 A 30-hour diversity experience is required before or during practicum.
 Practicum placements are generally within a 30-mile radius of the university unless otherwise specified and approved.